Algebra with YASTN tensors#

 - Parameters:

-conj (tuple[int, int]) – shows which tensor to conjugate:
+conj (tuple[int, int]) – indicate which tensors to conjugate:

 (0, 0)